Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

 The Division of Health Care Quality is responsible for the training and testing program for CNAs and for the CNA Registry.

-To work as a certified nursing assistant (CNA) in a nursing home in the State of Delaware, either as facility staff or as contract/agency staff, individuals must meet the CNA requirements given in the State of Delaware law and regulations.
+To work as a certified nursing assistant (CNA) in a Medicare/Medicaid certified nursing home in the State of Delaware, either as facility staff or as contract/agency staff, individuals must meet the CNA requirements given in the State of Delaware law and regulations.
 The requirements include taking required training in an approved program and passing a test.

 Individuals who are shown to be competent are placed on the CNA Registry.
 The certification as a CNA must be renewed every 24 months.
 Skilled nursing facilities and nursing facilities (intermediate care facilities) can only hire CNAs who are on Delaware's CNA Registry, in good standing.

 To verify if someone is a CNA in good standing in the State of Delaware, you can check the Delaware CNA Registry.
-You can also call the CNA Registry at (302) 577-6666.
+You can also call the CNA Registry at (302) 421-7403.

 A facility must not employ individuals who have a negative finding entered into the State Nurse Aide Registry concerning abuse, neglect, or mistreatment of residents, or concerning misappropriation of their property.

-Anyone who wants to be trained to become a CNA in Delaware must enroll in a CNA training program that is approved by the Division of Long Term Care Residents Protection.
-All CNA training programs in Delaware must be approved by the Division of Long Term Care Residents Protection before they begin providing training.
+Anyone who wants to be trained to become a CNA in Delaware must enroll in a CNA training program that is approved by the Division of Health Care Quality.

-Please call the CNA Registry at (302) 577-6666 for any of the following:
+Please call the CNA Registry at (302) 421-7403 if you have any questions.